Hi-Folks/data-block/README.md

 $data->where("field", Operator::IN, ["value1", "value2", ...])
 ```

-If the field's value exists in the provided array, the element is included in the result.
+If the field's value exists in the provided array with the same value and type, the element is included in the result.
 Example: Filtering fruits by color that match either "green" or "black"
 ```php
 $greenOrBlack = $data->where("color", Operator::IN, ["green", "black"]);